kbecker0619/StateMachineEngine/components/cwsw_arch_prj/README.md

 # CWSW MCU Architecture Support

-This component provides standardized support for all supported MCU architectures.
+This project provides standardized support for all supported MCU architectures.
 Where possible, it simply provides a repackaging of the drivers already supplied by a given supplier.

 This component "lives" at the bottom of the dependency heirarchy,